-Purple Tuesday celebrates another year on 12th of November 2019.
+Purple Tuesday celebrates another year on the 12th of November, 2019

 What is Purple Tuesday?

-Purple Tuesday is a day where businesses are encouraged to think about how they serve disabled customers.
+Purple Tuesday is a day when businesses are encouraged to think about how they serve disabled customers.

-Despite being relatively new, is gaining real traction.
+Despite being relatively new, it is gaining real traction.

 You could almost describe it as a movement.
 In our history, there have been many notable people-led movements.
 Those with a clear vision of what the world should look like; Nelson Mandela and Martin Luther King.